awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-db.md

    1. Under **Rotation schedule**, enter your schedule in UTC time zone in either the **Schedule expression builder** or as a **Schedule expression**\.
 Secrets Manager stores your schedule as a `rate()` or `cron()` expression\.
 The rotation window automatically starts at midnight unless you specify a **Start time**\.
 For more information, see [Schedule expressions](rotate-secrets_schedule.md)\.

    1. \(Optional\) For **Window duration**, choose the length of the window during which you want Secrets Manager to rotate your secret, for example **3h** for a three hour window\.
-The window must not go into the next UTC day\.
-The rotation window automatically ends at the end of the day if you don't specify **Window duration**\.
+The window must not extend into the next rotation window\.
+If you don't specify **Window duration**, for a rotation schedule in hours, the window automatically closes after one hour\.
+For a rotation schedule in days, the window automatically closes at the end of the day\.

    1. \(Optional\) Choose **Rotate immediately when the secret is stored** to rotate your secret when you save your changes\.
 If you clear the checkbox, then the first rotation will begin on the schedule you set\.